- Visit the 6 most important scenic sites in the west of Japan in 3 days:

 In the afternoon, you will be taken by private coach to Tamatsukuri Onsen, rated as one of the top 100 Hot Spring locations in Japan.
 The waters of this famous hot spring are said to make the skin soft and beautiful, and the surrounding town is also well known for its ancient history.

-Accommodation Konya, Tamatsukuri Onsen or similar
+Hotel Konya, Tamatsukuri Onsen or similar

 DAY 2｜SHIMANE & TOTTORI PREFECTURES